Using NVDA to Evaluate Web Accessibility

 NVDA is open-source software.
 You can download NVDA for free (Windows only).
 Since NVDA is a relatively new project, some of its capabilities are still basic.
 Once you have NVDA downloaded and installed, you can start running the program by holding Ctrl + Alt + N.

-The NVDA key is either the Insert key (by default) or can be set to be the Caps lock key.
-The start-up dialog box has a check-box option to set the Caps lock key as the NVDA key.
+The NVDA key is set to the Insert key by default, but it can be changed to the Caps lock key when installing NVDA for the first time.
 If you want to change your NVDA key preference later, press Ctrl + NVDA + K.

 While working in NVDA, keep the following guidelines in mind: